Jxl-s/yeetcode/README.md

 The folder `backend/judge_files` contains the dependencies for the code runner for Judge0.

+## TO-DO

+A lot of things to-do, including:

+- [ ] Add more languages (C++ and Kava) to the code runner
+- [ ] Code-judging support for design-style questions
+- [ ] Code-judging for custom test runners
+- [ ] Administration pages for managing problems
+- [ ] User profile pages

+... and much more

 ## Development

 The project runs through Docker.
 To start the development environment, run: